umairqidwai1/Athan-speaker-using-Raspberry-pi/README.md

  - Set hostname and username and password.
 Make sure your username is pi or else the paths in the code wont work. (pi should be the default username)
  - Configure wireless LAN and enter your wifi name and password.
 Configure the rest of the settings.
  - In the services tab, enable SSH and click passwork authentication
+ - Save the setting and click next, click yes to apply OS customization settings and **DON'T** format the disk if prompted

+Either SSH into your Raspberry pi using the terminal on you computer using the command `ssh pi@raspberrypi.local`, (assuming you username is pi and hostname is raspberrypi, or you can replace the 'raspberrypi.local' with you pi's ip adress) or connect your pi to a monitor mouse and keyboard and open the terminal app.

 ### STEP 1: